-The applicant states that the proposed zone change would allow for construction of quality commercial facilities, for which there is a strong need, and that connecting Paseo del Norte and Unser Boulevards has created a need for commercial development that has changed the character of the original zoning.
-The applicant does not explain how these ideas relate to stability of land use and zoning, which is not addressed at all.
+The applicant states that the proposed zone change would allow for construction of quality commercial facilities, for which there is a strong need, and that connecting Paseo del Norte and

+Unser Blvds. has created a need for commercial development that has changed the character of the original zoning.
+The applicant does not explain how these ideas relate to stability of land use and zoning; stability of land use and zoning is not addressed at all.
 Furthermore, the applicant does not present persuasive evidence overall to demonstrate that the zone change should be made (see also responses to other subsections).
 The response to Section 1.B is insufficient.